-SECTION 9.(d) Additional Rulemaking Authority. - The Commission shall adopt rules to amend the Disposal System Rule consistent with subsection (c) of this section.
+SECTION 9.(d) Additional Rulemaking Authority. - The Commission shall adopt a rule to amend the Disposal Systems Rule consistent with subsection (c) of this section.
 Notwithstanding G.S.
-150B-19(4), the rules adopted by the Commission pursuant to this section shall be substantively identical to the provisions of subsection (c) of this section.
+150B-19(4), the amendment to the Disposal Systems Rule adopted by the Commission pursuant to this section shall be substantively identical to the provisions of subsection (c) of this section.
 Rules adopted pursuant to this section are not subject to Part 3 of Article 2A of Chapter 150B of the General Statutes.
 Rules adopted pursuant to this section shall become effective as provided in G.S.
 150B-21.3(b1), as though 10 or more written objections had been received as provided in G.S.
 150B-21.3(b2).